 Remember your training.
 During the race, remember your training and techniques.
 You’ve been practising this for months, so feel confident in your own method.
 When the going gets tough, think of the techniques that you’ve prepared to get you through the hard parts.

 Last but not least, enjoy the atmosphere!
 The atmosphere at a marathon is like nothing else.
 Of course you should focus on your run, but also take moments to enjoy the atmosphere around you.
 A lot of marathons take you through beautiful scenery – like the Queenstown marathon – while others – like the Paris, NYC and London marathons – wind through iconic landmarks and cityscapes.

 Having hundreds of people cheering you on can feel incredible, especially seeing friends and family on the sidelines.

 “My very first marathon was the New York City Marathon, it was a mind-boggling experience with an estimated 2 million strangers cheering me along as if they were my number one fan.

 The atmosphere with my fellow 50,000 odd other marathoners was so unique.
 It was not just the incredible feeling of crossing the finish line that was so memorable and bought a tear to my eye, it was the year of training and how amazing I felt being so fit and strong, in my mind and body.”

-Judy Wolff – Travel Agent and Marathoner – Marathon World Travel
+Judy Wolff – Marathoner and Director, Marathon World Travel.